thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 Hopefully this clears up the confusion and saves you from chasing unnecessary “DIY fixes.”

 Thanks for reading — and have an awesome day :)

+>**UPDATE, 3rd of September 2025**: Some sources cite that all devices that onboarded in autopatch is automatically enrolled into the secure boot rollout, thus deploying the reg key is not neccessary.
+I'm chasing Microsoft for an official response and clarification regarding the scope/impact of setting the registry key mentioned in Requirement #2.